xoxkoo/greenhouse-backend/README.md

 ```
 5. Database can be accessed inside Rider.
 Click "Database" button in most left column of the application.
 Tables can be found in root as image shows:
    ![Database](docs/images/database.png)
+6. Credentials can be found in the appendices.

 # Run application on Docker